feedhenry-raincatcher/raincatcher-core/cloud/datasync/README.md

 ## Accessing underlying sync library

 For advanced use cases developers can access sync library using `sync` namespace.
 Library is shipped with their own typings.
-You can import this directly into your application as bellow:
+You can import this directly into your application as below:

 ```typescript
 import { sync } from '../src/index'